iMac computer on office desk overlooking the city buildings

 Blog Summary: (AI Summaries by Summarizes)

-• Data mesh is becoming a popular way for companies to implement their data strategy.
+• Data mesh is becoming a popular way for companies to implement their data strategy, involving both organizational and technical changes.

-• Flexibility is a crucial aspect of data mesh, from creating data products to consuming them.
+• Flexibility is a key aspect of data mesh, allowing for easier creation and consumption of data products with less coordination between teams.

-• Apache Pulsar and Apache Kafka are two popular choices for publish/subscribe technologies in data mesh.
+• Apache Pulsar and Apache Kafka are compared for their publish/subscribe needs in data teams.

 Data mesh is quickly becoming a way for companies to roll out their data strategy.
 If you haven’t already learned about data mesh, I suggest doing so.
 It comes with organizational and technical changes.
 I think a crucial part of your data mesh revolves around the choice of publish/subscribe technologies.